drivendataorg/americas-next-top-statistical-model/2nd-place/README.md

 * Mormon Corridor Pattern
 * Trend

-These categories were assigned to each state using the critical and extensive domain knowledge from XXXXXX, and the modeling expertise from XXXXXX.
+These categories were assigned to each state using critical and extensive domain knowledge, and modeling expertise.
 It was an iterative process.
-Domain knowledge from XXXXXX would be researched and tested before assigning the scenario (e.g. education levels, ethnicity, religion demographics, GDP, presidential approval ratings, etc.).
+Domain knowledge would be researched and tested before assigning the scenario (e.g. education levels, ethnicity, religion demographics, GDP, presidential approval ratings, etc.).

 After the scenarios were assigned to each state, a modeling method was applied to produce the prediction (weighted average, average trend, etc.).